Promotion Dilemma: Is It Fair to Shift Assured Pay to Incentives for a New Role?

 yags06

-When we joined this organization we were hired on assured pay only, over a period of time system changed and started paying incentives on good performance, that has been always apart from your basic, HRA, statutory bonus, FBP etc.
+CTC says that this is apart from assured pay, coming under earning potential.
+When we joined this organization, we were hired on assured pay only.
+Over a period of time, the system changed and started paying incentives based on good performance.
+This has always been apart from your basic salary, HRA, statutory bonus, FBP, etc.

 Autumn Jane

-Dear Yags06
+Dear Yags06,

 To answer your question: